Astro Space UX Design System

 THE SOLUTION

-To start this process, the core foundations of the design system were revisited – color, spacing, and typography.
+To start, the core foundations of the design system were revisited – color, spacing, and typography.
 All were reviewed, adjusted, simplified, and standardized.
 From this foundation, each individual component was then redesigned from the ground up using the new structure, making them more consistent, scalable, and flexible.

-Moving Astro UXDS to a design token framework that defined all colors, variables, and usage patterns enabled this process to move incredibly quickly.
-Tokens were implemented consistently across both Figma components and implemented web components, so that both designers and developers would be working with a consistent set of tools to create engaging experiences.
+Moving Astro 7 to a design token framework that defined all colors, variables, and usage patterns enabled this process to move quickly and efficiently.
+Tokens were implemented across both Figma components and implemented web components, so that both designers and developers would be working with a consistent set of tools to create engaging experiences.

-Using design tokens enabled easy development of Dark, Light, and Wireframe versions of the Figma library and corresponding web components.
+The use of design tokens enabled development of Dark, Light, and Wireframe versions of the Figma library and corresponding web components.
 The components could also be scaled as needed, and new components could quickly be added to the library.

 Another important consideration was that Astro UXDS was quickly adding new users.
 To help enable this growth and quickly get up and running, getting started documentation was written both online and within the Figma libraries.
-In addition, common examples of each component were added to the Figma libraries so that designers could easily copy and paste them into their new UIs.
+Common examples of each component were added to the Figma libraries, which enabled designers to quickly copy and paste them into new UIs and get started with a minimum of effort.

 THE RESULT

 The Astro 7 launch was incredibly successful.
-Astro 7 downloads have more than tripled the previous version, and user satisfaction and engagement has improved tremendously.
-Maybe more importantly, the coordination and collaboration between the design and development teams led to an incredibly vibrant, creative, and engaging working environment.
+Astro 7 downloads very rapidly tripled the previous version, and user satisfaction and engagement improved.
+Perhaps most importantly, the coordination and collaboration between the design and development teams led to an incredibly vibrant, creative, and engaging working environment.
 This shows in both the quality and quantity of work that was produced for the rollout of Astro 7.

 ARTICLE